brendapc/react-carousel/README.md

 <br>
 Photos are from [Unsplash](https://unsplash.com/)
 <br>
-You can test the demo [here](https://brendapc.github.io/react-carousel/)
+You can run the project installing the dependencies  with `npm i` and starting it with `yarn start`